TOKYO

 A photo of the Tower Records building in Shibuya, Tokyo

-The Tower Records is an iconic record shop equipped with a bookstore as well as a cafe, sat in the heart of Shibuya.
-Customers can browse through an extensive collection of records and even listen to them before buying.
 If you’re into indie record shops, BIG LOVE Records in Jingumae is excellent.
-A large and diverse collection of vinyls, tapes, and CDs is sold in this shop– and another section is dedicated to their craft beer and coffee bar.
+A large and diverse collection of vinyls, tapes, and CDs are sold in this shop – and another section is dedicated to their craft beer and coffee bar.

 Shibuya skyline, Tokyo

 The unique atmosphere and rich culture of the ward make visiting Shibuya, Tokyo, an unforgettable one-of-a-kind experience.
-It's one of the top well-known wards among the 23 wards of Tokyo– but this is for a good reason.
-Whether you're a foodie, nightlife lover, fashionista, or simply curious about Japanese culture, you won't be disappointed by a visit to Shibuya.
+It's one of the top well-known wards among the 23 wards of Tokyo – but this is for a good reason.
+Whether you're a foodie, nightlife lover, fashionista or simply curious about Japanese culture, you won't be disappointed by a visit to Shibuya.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.